MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Resources/v3.7.0/New-AzureRmADApplication.md

 //NewApplication" -Password "password"
 ```

-Creates a new azure active directory application and associates password credentials with it.
+Creates a new azure Active Directory application and associates password credentials with it.

 ## PARAMETERS